drewklein20/Raspberry-Pi-Pet-Feeder/README.md

 Log into the feeder and enable Alexa in the settings
 Go to https://sinric.com/ and create a free account
 Copy the synric API key ("Your API Key") and save it in the feeder settings for Synric API Key
-Create a new smart home decice on the synric site (device type: switch).
+Create a new smart home decice on the synric site (device type: switch)
 Copy the deviceId and save it in the feeder settings for Synric DeviceId
+Save the settings in the app
+In the alexa app, add the sinric skill, then discover devices
+Create a new routine that turns on the device you just created (don't worry about turning off)
+Test the routine on your alexa device and verify the feeder runs
+To debug, run sudo python /var/www/html/php/alexaFeed.py (If configured correctly, you should see text logged when Alexa is triggered)

 ## Enable scheduler with cron
 ```